TiagoK-777/ha-addons/frigate-notify-addon/README.md

 ## Configuration

-An example config file has been provided (`example-config.yml`).
-Please copy this & edit to fit your needs.
+You must create a config file as `frigate-notify.yml` in the root of your Home Assistant configuration directory.

 The sample config contains inline descriptions for each field.
 For additional details on the available config options & the defaults, see the [Config](https://frigate-notify.0x2142.com/latest/config/) docs.